Lauren Kinsella: Biography

 Kinsella moved to London in 2010, where she earned her master's degree at the Royal Academy of Music in London.
 After singing in a duo with Sarah Buechi (Sessile Oak, 2009) she started working in the British jazz scene with Laura Jurds Chaos Orchestra (Island Mentality) and in the band Thought-Fox, among others.
 In 2012, she co-produced All This Talk About (Wide Ear Records) with Alex Huber.
 She also played in duo with saxophonist, Tom Challenger and in the sextet, Abhra led by the French saxophonist, Julien Pontvianne.
 In addition, she appeared in the project Somewhere in Between on the Birmingham Literature Festival with the actor Peter Campion.
 She also worked with Ian Wilson (I Burn for You) and in the theater project t The Last Siren.
-Currently (2018) she works in a duo Snowpoet with the pianist Chris Hyson.
+Currently (2018) she works in a duo Snowpoet with multi-instrumentalist, composer and producer Chris Hyson.

 Kinsella was awarded the 2013 Kenny Wheeler Prize.
 In 2015, she was a scholarship holder of the Birmingham Jazzlines Fellowship.
 She also received commissions from BBC Radio 3 and the Marsden Jazz Festival.
 In 2016, she received a PRS Music Foundation for Women Make Music Award, and in 2017 a scholarship from the Arts Foundation.
 Kinsella teaches jazz at Leeds College of Music.